lethosor/TBA-uploader/README.md

 save match results (see "Backups" below) and upload these at a later time.
 Once you have a write key, you will need to set up the event in TBA-uploader.

-There are several tabs available:
+There are several tabs available once you have set up and selected an event:

 ### Event setup